Have you been dealing with erratic periods… sometimes missing periods altogether, sometimes experiencing prolonged periods?

 This is one of the many reasons why there is still confusion around this condition.
 In fact, the “cysts” aren’t your standard cysts that need removal.
 They are actually small follicles (a normal part of the ovulating ovary), each containing an egg.
 The buildup in the ovary due to eggs not being released (or fertilized) over time impacts the ovaries’ ability to produce important female hormones to regulate your cycle.

 Here are some of the more common symptoms of PCOS:

-When patients present with hormonal imbalances or conditions like PCOS most traditionally-trained clinicians focus on a diagnosis along with a synthetic drug protocol to treat the symptoms.
+When patients present with hormonal imbalances or conditions like PCOS, most traditionally-trained clinicians focus on a diagnosis along with a synthetic drug protocol to treat the symptoms.
 PCOS is typically treated with oral birth control, which may lessen the symptoms but can be a real concern for several reasons.

-Taking additional estrogen without receiving the proper, in depth hormonal testing, not only may put you at serious risk but oftentimes does not deal with the root causes of PCOS with typically have multi-faceted causes.
+Taking additional estrogen without receiving the proper, in-depth hormonal testing, may put you at serious risk – yet does not deal with the root causes of PCOS which typically has multi-faceted causes.

 The really sad part is… some of these women have been diagnosed with PCOS only to be told that they just have to manage the symptoms and nothing can be done.
 And as a result, their doctors often place them on medications that don’t even begin to deal with the root cause of this imbalance.

 The functional medicine approach is to not only understand the root cause of any imbalance but also how other systems in your body may be impacted or connected to the imbalance.

 Whenever we begin working with a new client, we begin with a comprehensive look at the hormone levels impacted by PCOS.
 This gives us a clearer picture of where you may need the most support in the areas of insulin, gut, and hormone imbalances that are typically part of PCOS.